 Your notice must inform the tenant of the reason for the eviction and let them know what, if anything, they can do to correct this violation, such as immediate rent payment plus a late fee.

 The written notice will also indicate that the landlord will pursue eviction proceedings if the rent remains unpaid past the period indicated in the lease agreement.
-The document must be served via registered mail or certified mail with a return receipt, personal delivery, or left at the premises (commonly with the notice taped on the front door) if the tenant is not present.
+If the tenant is not present, the document must be served via registered mail or certified mail with a return receipt, personal delivery, or left at the premises (commonly with the notice taped on the front door).

 Step 2: File an Eviction Summons and Complaint